-- Use the normalized circular region about the interest point. - Rotate the window to standard orientation. - Scale the window size based on the scale at which the point was found. - Compute gradient magnitude and orientation at each point in the region. - Weight them by a Gaussian window overlaid on the circle. - Create an orientation histogram over the 4x4 subregions of the window. - Set of the set of
+- Use the normalized circular region about the interest point. - Rotate the window to standard orientation. - Scale the window size based on the scale at which the point was found. - Compute gradient magnitude and orientation at each point in the region. - Weight them by a Gaussian window overlaid on the circle. - Create an orientation histogram over the 4x4 subregions of the window. - 4x4 descriptors over 16x16 sample array were used in practice.
+4x4 times 8 directions gives a vector of 128 values.